 You can grow basket willows in a wide range of soil types, but they prefer well drained soils in full sun.
 The willows will grow in almost all areas of the US and are very hardy.
 Willows in general have a tendency to be variable to climate and growing conditions.
 Your willow bed should ideally be free of any perennial weeds.
 Get your willow growing area ready the year before you plant.
 The soil is often too wet in the early spring when you will want to plant the cuttings.
 Some people choose to plant through a weed barrier fabric.
 Make sure you cut larger enough holes in the poly to avoid girdling of the stem as the plant grows in subsequent years.

 Spring is the best time to plant willow cuttings.
-March through April.
+Late February through April.
 You can leave the willow cuttings in your fridge until you are ready to plant them.
 Plant when the ground has thawed and danger of hard frost has passed.
 If you garden, a good time to plant coincides with early crops like peas or when daffodils are blooming.
 Later is fine if it allows you to prepare the area and control weeds.

 Willow cuttings root easily.
 Plant by simply pushing the cuttings into the ground with the buds facing up.
 If the soil is rocky or compacted, make a hole with a dibber for each cutting.
 Try to plant the cuttings 6 to 9 inches into the ground.
 Leave 2 or 3 buds above the soil surface.
 Firm the soil around the planted cuttings.
+Make a map of the varieties; labels get lost in the field.

 Spacing of the willow cuttings depends on several factors including how the willow will be harvested, how weeds will be controlled, variety, and soil fertility.
 We are using a spacing of 6 inches in the row by 36 inches between rows for most of our basket varieties.
-We have also used 12 inches by 24 inches.
+We have also used 12 inches by 30 inches.
 Wider spacing is appropriate for producing large rods for garden structures, trellises, or living fences; or when growing in poor soils.
 Hedges can be planted in a single row spaced from 12 to 24 inches; or a double row planted 24 inches apart with the plants offset.

 Basket willows are usually coppiced to the ground annually, including the first year.
 Only an inch of the original stem needs to be left above the soil the second spring.
 Find more info and photos about coppicing here on our blog.
 This approach will give you more straight and uniform rods.
-We do leave some rods to grow for two or three years for sticks, stakes, and for peeling.
+We do leave some rods to grow for two or three years for sticks, stakes, and for bark peeling.

-You can choose to grow all your willows as pollards which is an attractive landscape feature and keeps the willows up higher away from browsers and weeds.
-Attractive hedges can be produced by coppicing alternate plants in alternate years just before the willow leafs out in the spring.
-The result is a hedge that will look good year round; highlighting the winter rods that are more colorful in the first and second years growth.
 Take a look at our webpage about basketry willow for some more information and photos of the willow at Dunbar Gardens: basketry willow.
 To see more current photos of our willows check out our Instagram feed which you can find below.